-Challenging the f3's constancy assumption As Figure 1 (based on the yearly estimates of transport costs averaged over the country/sector dimension) suggests, the share of additive costs is rather varying over time, in both transport modes.
+Challenging the f3's constancy assumption – As Figure 1 (based on the yearly estimates of transport costs averaged over the country/sector dimension) suggests, the share of additive costs is rather varying over time, in both transport modes.
 We investigate this point deeper by reporting the histogram of the distribution of the share of additive costs in total costs.
 To do so, we start from Equation (2) with the trade costs measure on the left-hand side, from which we deduce the formulae to get the elasticity of transport costs to the export price, i.e. ,51, according to: